1031-Systems/1031_Delivery/docs/Help.md

 + Undo - Undo the last editing action
 + Redo - Redo the last editing action that was undone
-+ Cut - Copy selected channel(s) to the Clipboard
++ Cut - Copy selected knots or channel(s) to the Clipboard and delete
-+ Copy - Copy selected channel(s) to the Clipboard
++ Copy - Copy selected knots or channel(s) to the Clipboard
-+ Paste - Paste the clipboard into a single selected channel(s) or insert at first selected channel
++ Paste - Paste the clipboard into selected channel(s) or insert at first selected channel
 + Insert - Insert the clipboard at first selected channel
 + Edit Metadata - Edit some numeric data for the animation
 + Edit Servo Data - Edit table of available known servo types and associated data